 “The good news is that families in the Charleston market flocked to the event and I learned a lesson.
 There is something special about this coastal city and the passion they have for family and life on the water.
 With the aftermath of the tragedy, people still longed to celebrate life, and what better way than The Charleston Boat Show.
 And so, JBM & Associates was launched with the 2002 Charleston Boat Show.”

 “The following year, we added The Savannah Boat Show to our annual slate of events.
 In 2004, we created the St. Augustine Boat Show, and then in 2008, we produced the Jacksonville Boat Show and branched out into women’s shows, health and wellness and business events.
 In 2014, JBM started a spring boat show in Charleston called The Charleston In-Water Boat Show, held annually at the Bristol Marina and Brittlebank Park in downtown Charleston.
 In 2015, we went back to our boat show roots and only produce boat shows now.”

 Debbie has been with JBM since 2007, following a career in the medical management and home building field.
 She started like most people in a small business, by having a lot of different things thrown at her.
-Some duties included promotions, bookkeeping, managing the office needs, some media coordinating, and sales.
+Some duties included promotions, bookkeeping, managing the office needs, media coordinating, and sales.